 Teotihuacan North Of Mexico City, Mexico Travel Guide

 Teotihuacan has no dedicated airport.
 The nearest major international gateway is Mexico City International Airport (MEX), officially Aeropuerto Internacional Benito Juárez.
-This is Mexico's busiest airport and a major hub for flights across the Americas and beyond.
+This is Mexico's busiest airport and a major hub for flights across the Americas and further.
 MEX serves a vast network of international and domestic airlines.

 Mexico City International Airport (MEX) is the main access point.
 It is a major hub with global and domestic connections.